jagermi3ster/The-Pentagon/_posts/2022-10-23- HTML FRONT END.md

 # What I learned
 - I learned a lot about how the layout of the html page.
 I seems you build the pages top to bottom, or at least how I did it.

+# Problem Solving
+- I was having a tuff time seeing what the html was going to look right or if I was even doing it right, so I was searching up programs to see if I could code and see it build at the same time.
+This is where I found liveweave which helped me build in html in real time.

 **CSS Learning**
 - I learned that different colors in CSS can be in a HEX form, RGB form or a HSL form.
 I then colored the different buttons and text.
 It was pretty straightforward with CSS, you call the ID and then can add different styles to each id.
 The way I spaced out everything was mostly with margins but I was having trouble with the title and bar below it.